jwetzell/showbridge/README.md

 ### How to use
 - Install
     - prebuilt binaries (check the releases section)
-    - build from source: clone and run `npm install && npm run package` to build binaries located at `dist/bin`
+    - build from source: clone and run `npm install && npm run build` to build binaries located at `dist/bin`
     - via npm: `npm install -g showbridge` or run directly with npx `npx showbridge@latest -c config.json`
 - Create config file
     - sorry, this is the worst part [JSON Schema](https://showbridge.jwetzell.com/docs/schema/config)